Black bug with orange spot on each wing?

 Question: I have a stinging insect that I cannot identify.
 It looks like a cross between a butterfly and a fly.
 It has a stinger on its mouth.
 It is black with one orange spot on each wing.
 Can you help me identify this insect?

 ANSWER: From your description, my best guess is that it could be a corsair assassin bug (Rasahus hamatus).
 These bugs will bite and look like a large wasp-like fly.
-This insect will bite if provoked, and it is said that the bite is a bit more painful than that of a honey bee.
+The bite is said to be a bit more painful than that of a honey bee.
 This particular assassin bug also has the orange spots you describe in your question.
 However, without a specimen it is very difficult to properly identify the insect.

-These are beneficial garden predators that will often prey on damaging insects.
-When undisturbed, they will not pose a threat to humans, but, yes, their bite is painful.
+Corsair assassin bugs are beneficial garden predators that will often prey on damaging insects.
+When undisturbed, they will not pose a threat to humans.
 Your best course of action is to make sure you keep doors and screens closed to prevent them from entering your home.
-You could also replace your outdoor lighting with the yellow spectrum “bug lights.”
+You could also replace your outdoor lighting with the yellow spectrum "bug lights."